jukebox42/node-cdblib/README.md

 	callback (function) - The callback function. will contain one return value(array). false if key was not found.

 ## Notes
 - On init a watcher will monitor the CDB file for changes/replacements and will restart a request if it occurs.
 This will allow you to replace the CDB file on the fly without pausing or otherwaise haulting the process.
-Please note that for the moment this feature does not work when cache is true. this feature also may cause strange results when using find_all since it wont retry the entire find_all request.
+Please note that for the moment this feature may cause strange results when using find_all since it wont retry the entire find_all request.
 Future versions will correct this.
 - I do plan on adding the ability to write.
 Haven't got there yet.
 - Has not been load tested yet.
 Getting there.
 - Code is fully commented if you get curious.